Somerset County to stop answering emergency calls for Kennebec County

 “Every time a call is bounced, which is what happens when a call is transferred from one center to another center, there is a time frame that’s involved.
 And depending on the number of bounces, it adds seconds," he explained.
 "There are situations where those seconds do count.”

-Kennebec County has contingency plans, as well, to make sure calls get answered.
+Kennebec County said it has contingency plans, as well, to make sure calls get answered.

 Somerset County is expected to stop answering emergency calls for Kennebec County starting in July.